-Officers of the Devon, Somerset and Torbay Trading Standards Service have the right to enter and inspect business premises at all reasonable hours.
+Officers of the Heart of the South West Trading Standards Service have the right to enter and inspect business premises at all reasonable hours.
 They do not have to make an appointment and they may come without advance notice.
 They visit only with good reason, which may be to carry out a risk-based inspection and may also visit as a result of a complaint or project.
 When circumstances demand, officers may also carry out follow up visits.

 Officers can test equipment, take samples and photographs, inspect records and documents and take copies of them.
 It may be a criminal offence to obstruct a Trading Standards officer.

 Under certain circumstances, for example where there is a serious safety risk or where items are required as evidence, they have the powers to issue written instructions or to seize goods and documents.